zenoamaro/react-quill/README.md

 `makeUnprivilegedEditor`
 : Creates an [unprivileged editor](#unprivileged-editor).
 Pass this method a reference to the Quill instance from `getEditor`.
+Normally you do not need to use this method since the editor exposed to event handlers is already unprivileged.

 <details>